Grokitach/Stalker_GAMMA/README.md

 ## Description

-G.A.M.M.A. stands for Grok's Automated Modular Modpack for Anomaly.
+G.A.M.M.A. stands for Gigantic Automated Modular Modpack for Anomaly.

 G.A.M.M.A. aims at providing a balanced survival, scavenging, cooking, crafting and repairing focused experience with a long progression and smooth gameplay.